How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 Step 7: Drill Within 24 Hours

 Add the new position to your spaced-repetition deck immediately.
-Chessdriller (free, open-source, syncs with Lichess Studies) and ChessAtlas both handle this natively.
+Chessdriller (free, open-source, syncs with Lichess Studies) and ChessAtlas's free FSRS-powered opening trainer both handle this natively.
 The first review should be tomorrow, not next week.
+For the underlying retention method, see how to memorize chess openings.

 The Automated Workflow (ChessAtlas Deviation Finder)

 ChessAtlas's Deviation Finder collapses steps 2 through 5 into one click.
 You link your Lichess or Chess.com account, and every new game is parsed against your stored repertoire.
-The tool shows:
+The tool surfaces:

 - The exact move and position where you or your opponent left your preparation